640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Poison ivy, poison oak, and poison sumac are native American plants.
-They may collectively be called poison ivy.
 These plants cause an allergic reaction in most people who are exposed to them.
-To be allergic to poison ivy, you must come in contact with the plant once for sensitization to the oils to occur.
-This means that next time contact with the plant occurs, a reaction may occur.
+To be allergic to poison ivy, you must come in contact with the plant once for sensitization to the oils to happen.
+This means that next time contact with the plant happens, a reaction may happen 24 to 72 hours after exposure.
 An allergic reaction can’t be spread from one person to another by touching the blisters or from the fluid inside the blisters.
 But, it can be spread if the plant oils remain on the skin, clothes, or shoes.

 The resin in the plants contains an oily substance called urushiol.
 Urushiol is easily passed from the plants to other objects, including tools and animals.
 This chemical can remain active for a year or longer.
 It is important to know that the oils can be passed from clothing, pets, or smoke from a burning plant.

-The allergic reaction to poison ivy, poison oak, or poison sumac is usually contact dermatitis, which may occur several hours, days, or even weeks after exposure.
-The dermatitis is characterized by a rash followed by bumps and blisters that itch.
-Sometimes, swelling occurs in the area of contact.
+The allergic reaction to poison ivy, poison oak, or poison sumac is usually contact dermatitis, which may happen 24 to 72 hours after exposure.
+The dermatitis is characterized by bumps and blisters that itch.
+Sometimes, swelling happens in the area of contact.
 Eventually, the blisters break, ooze, and then crust over.

 Diagnosis is usually based on a medical history and physical exam.